-With top-quality healthcare, a strong economy, and a diverse culture, more and more expats are making a permanent move to Canada.
+With top-quality healthcare, a strong economy, and diverse culture, more and more expatriates and foreigners are making a permanent move to Canada.

 Canada is clean, friendly, and offers a better quality of life than many countries.